Is There a Dimmer Outlook Ahead for Intercontinental Exchange Inc. (ICE)?

 Sponsored

-The average price from analysts is $153.44, which is $38.21 above the current price.
-ICE currently public float of 551.72M and currently shorts hold a 0.70% ratio of that float.
-Today, the average trading volume of ICE was 3.06M shares.
+ICE currently public float of 555.31M and currently shorts hold a 0.70% ratio of that float.
+Today, the average trading volume of ICE was 3.39M shares.

 ICE’s Market Performance

-ICE stocks went up by 0.13% for the week, with a monthly drop of -13.73% and a quarterly performance of -9.89%, while its annual performance rate touched -0.05%.
-The volatility ratio for the week stands at 2.95% while the volatility levels for the past 30 days are set at 2.46% for Intercontinental Exchange Inc. The simple moving average for the period of the last 20 days is -6.82% for ICE stocks with a simple moving average of -9.76% for the last 200 days.
+ICE stocks went down by -15.73% for the week, with a monthly drop of -25.73% and a quarterly performance of -24.39%, while its annual performance rate touched -14.68%.
+The volatility ratio for the week stands at 6.47% while the volatility levels for the past 30 days are set at 3.51% for Intercontinental Exchange Inc..
+The simple moving average for the period of the last 20 days is -17.19% for ICE stocks with a simple moving average of -23.73% for the last 200 days.

 Analysts’ Opinion of ICE